-As teenagers, outdoor games to play provide you a chance to act like a kid again.
-Keep reading for some fun game ideas for the next time you are out!
+As teenagers, outdoor games provide you a chance to act like a kid again.
+They can be used for team building, recreation, fitness, or to have fun.

-As teenagers, outdoor games to play can be exciting!
+As teenagers, outdoor games can be exciting.
 Gather a group of friends, add an outdoor location, throw in a few balls and other accessories, and you've set the stage for a day filled with fun games and activities.
-You can start with the traditional list of games, but consider other activities to try as well.
+You can start with the traditional list of games, but consider other activities as well.

 If you have a good-sized group, divide into teams and play football, baseball, softball, basketball, and/or soccer.
-If you want to play a variety of these games throughout the day, create shorter time periods, and appoint someone to be in charge of signaling the end of one game and the beginning of the next.
+If you want to play a variety of these games throughout the day, create shorter periods and appoint someone to be in charge of signaling the end of one game and the beginning of the next.
 It always helps to have someone who is responsible for refereeing and dividing the teams fairly.
-These traditional games are certainly popular, but don't forget games like kickball and dodge ball as well.
+These traditional games are certainly popular, but don't forget games like kickball and dodgeball as well.

 You're never too old to play games.
 The following is a list of tried and true games that teens love to play.